 I understand it can take a lot to make the first contact, which is why I suggest a first phone call, and then an initial meeting to see how we can work together.
 This initial session is at a reduced rate of £40, (£20 unwaged/student), and is a chance for us to meet so that I can find out a little more about you, and you can find out more about how I work and whether you would like to continue with me.

-If you are interested in finding out more about working with me, please phone or email to let me know when is a good time to ring you back.
+If you are interested in finding out more about working with me, please check out my website.
+You can phone or email to let me know when is a good time to ring you back.
 I aim to respond within one working day.
 All messages you leave are confidential.
 If you wish to give me a brief idea of why you are interested in counselling you can, but only leave as much information as you are comfortable with - your name and contact details are enough at this stage.

 Training, qualifications & experience